evhub/coconut/DOCS.md

 Coconut provides a parallel version of `map` under the name `parallel_map`. `parallel_map` makes use of multiple processes, and is therefore often much faster than `map`.
 Use of `parallel_map` requires `concurrent.futures`, which exits in the Python 3 standard library, but under Python 2 will require `python -m pip install futures` to function.
 Because `parallel_map` uses multiple processes for its execution, it is necessary that all of its arguments be pickleable.

+_Note: Only objects defined at the module level, and not objects defined in the interpreter, are pickleable._

 ##### Python Docs

 **parallel_map**(_func, *iterables_)